-This plan, Capital Health Plan Retiree Advantage, is offered by Capital Health Plan.
+This plan, Capital Health Plan State of Florida Retiree Advantage, is offered by Capital Health Plan.
 (When this Evidence of Coverage says "we," "us," or "our," it means Capital Health Plan.
-When it says "plan" or "our plan," it means Capital Health Plan Retiree Advantage.)
+When it says "plan" or "our plan," it means Capital Health Plan State of Florida Retiree Advantage.)